 Similarly, the raisins dance in the baking soda and vinegar solution because of the same concept.
 The chemical reaction between vinegar (an acid) and baking soda (a base) produces carbon dioxide.
 The carbon dioxide bubbles act as tiny floatation devices and lift the raisins up to the surface.
 The raisins dance because of the carbon dioxide present in the glass.
 As the bubbles reach the surface they pop and the raisins lose their buoyancy and fall back down.
 This continues until all the carbon dioxide is used up.

 Kids love performing Science experiments.
 Such simple science experiments not only entertain kids but also help them learn scientific concepts practically.
-Dancing raisins is not only a fun activity for children it also helps them understand their science lessons on density, acids and bases and buoyancy better.
+Dancing raisins is not only a fun activity for children it also helps them understand their science lessons on density, acids, bases and buoyancy better.